Well-being

 Brene Brown referred to Jungian psychology’s view of shame as the swamp land of the soul.

 Shame is the feeling that there’s something wrong with you.
-When you make a mistake, it’s not about the mistake, it’s about the false belief that there’s something fundamentally wrong with you.
-‘I should…’ leads to failing to do what you think you need to do and when you don’t do it, you’re a bad person.
-It’s an emotional in the swamp land.
+When you make a mistake, it’s not about the error; it’s about the false belief that there’s something fundamentally wrong with you.
+‘I should…’ leads to failing to do what you think you need to do; when you don’t, you’re a terrible person.
+It’s emotional in the swamp land.

 Alternative:

 We all do things that we need to apologize for.
-We’re all human and trying to muddle through and mistakes are part of lifelong learning.
+We’re all human; trying to muddle through mistakes is part of lifelong learning.
 You can create a more hospitable environment within yourself instead of a shameful one.
 Take responsibility when you need to and forgive yourself.
 You can use the experience to become a better you.
 Self-compassion will lead you out of the shame swamp.

 2. ‘I should’ leads to guilt

-‘Guilt is not a response to anger; it is a response to one’s own actions or lack of action’. -Audre Lord
+‘Guilt is not a response to anger; it is a response to one’s actions or lack of action.’ -Audre Lord.

 Guilt is the feeling of self-blame for having done something wrong.
-Like shame, we all do things that aren’t helpful or nice, things that are selfish or unkind.
-Guilt can hold you accountable so you understand the effect your actions have on others as well as yourself.
-When ‘I should’ enters the picture, you are grounding your guilt on something that didn’t or hasn’t taken place.
-It’s like feeling bad about not having the future you think you need but are somehow unable to make happen.
+Like shame, we all do things that aren’t helpful or nice, selfish or unkind.
+Guilt can hold you accountable so you understand the effect of your actions on others and yourself.
+When ‘I should’ enters the picture, you are grounding your guilt on something that hasn’t occurred.
+It’s like feeling bad about not having the future you think you need but cannot make happen.

 Alternative:

-Kindness and choice lead to action and give you the ability to make choices.
-Guilt traps you, stops you, you’re at a standstill.
-Choice is active, you lean forward and gain momentum toward action.
-Choice has the ability to change you and with a bit of kindness mixed in for good measure, you’re able to make choices that move your life forward.
+Kindness and choice lead to action and allow you to make choices.
+Guilt traps you, stops you; you’re at a standstill.
+The choice is active; you lean forward and gain momentum toward action.
+Choice can change you and with a bit of kindness mixed in for good measure, you can make choices that move your life forward.

 3. ‘I should’ limits possibilities

-When you start feeling bad about the future the ability to think about other possibilities or options narrows.
-Should create an environment where your thoughts loop around the perceived failure.
-Rather than looking at the situation clearly as it is and asking yourself what you can do better.
+When you start feeling wrong about the future, your ability to think about other possibilities or options narrows.
+“I should” creates an environment where your thoughts loop around the perceived failure rather than looking at the situation clearly and asking yourself what you can do better.
 Looking toward better outcomes in the future promotes growth and gets your creativity focused on new ideas for a better tomorrow.

 Alternative:

 Take a moment or an hour or a day to step back from the “I should…” The distance can help you gain perspective on the situation.
-Feeling bad about something really doesn’t get anyone in a positive frame of mind.
-Spend some time in nature, get some fresh air, go for a walk.
-When you get your body moving, feel the wind on your cheek, the sunshine warming your skin, it’s easier to be present, think about what you really want and define your goal.
+Feeling wrong about something doesn’t get anyone in a positive frame of mind.
+Spend some time in nature, get some fresh air and go for a walk.
+When you get your body moving, feel the wind on your cheek, and the sunshine warming your skin, it’s easier to be present, think about what you want and define your goal.
 The possibilities are endless.

 4. ‘I should’ makes your world smaller

 Should closes your world in around you.
-Keeps you fixed on the viewpoint that; this is the way things have always been and this is the way they will stay!
-It’s like Eeyore from Winnie the Pooh, his expectations are limited.
+It keeps you fixed on the viewpoint that this is how things have always been and how they will stay!
+It’s like Eeyore from Winnie the Pooh; his expectations are limited.
 He expects that he will always receive less than he wants or deserves.
-His world is small even when his friends offer to help him, his energy is low, his expectations are low and he stays in an emotionally low state.
+His world is small even when his friends offer to help him, his energy is low, his expectations are low, and he stays emotionally low.
 He can’t see past his current situation.

 Alternative:

 There are problems in life.
 We all have them; some are of our own making and others not.
-What you can do is look at them as they are, consider your options and make a plan.
-Sometimes the process is slow and sometimes you’ll know right away what works.
-Problems come and go it’s your actions that make the difference.
-Being conscious of your choices makes your world bigger and you have more options.
+You can look at them as they are, consider your options and make a plan.
+Sometimes, the process is slow, and sometimes, you’ll know right away what works.
+Problems come and go.
+It’s your actions that make the difference.
+Being conscious of your choices makes your world more extensive and gives you more options.

 5. ‘I should’ keeps you from what you want

-Sometimes people reach back to their childhood, college days, early career, etc. They look at the events or choices they made and assume a direct cause and effect relationship between the past and the present and justify their regret about where they are today.
-Reviewing the past from this framework is one of the most effective ways to stay stuck on the disappointments you’ve suffered rather than focused on what you need to do to get where you want to be.
+Sometimes, people return to their childhood, college, early career, etc. They look at the events or choices they made, assume a direct cause-and-effect relationship between the past and the present, and justify their regret about where they are today.
+Reviewing the past from this framework is one of the most effective ways to stay stuck on the disappointments you’ve suffered rather than focus on what you need to do to get where you want to be.

 Alternative:

-With an abundance of self-compassion and kindness you can understand the underpinnings of the choices you made/make through the lenses of your history.
+With an abundance of self-compassion and kindness, you can understand the underpinnings of the choices you made/make through the lenses of your history.
 The danger in giving a painful past more energy is that it keeps you locked in the pain.
-Understanding and action allows you to move beyond the circumstances that got you here.
-Kindness, compassion and love really do lead to better things.
+Understanding and action allow you to move beyond the circumstances that got you here.
+Kindness, compassion, and love lead to better things.

 6. ‘I should’ keeps you wrapped up in a wish

-When should takes away your ability to move forward, hoping and wishing maybe even longing enter the picture.
+When should it take away your ability to move forward, hoping and wishing, maybe even longing, enter the picture?
 This is the stuff of fairy tales.
-Somehow, somewhere the hero will come to save the day and everything will be all better.
+Somehow, the hero will come somewhere to save the day, and everything will be all better.
 This rarely happens.
-That another person would know you so well to know what you need and freely give it to you resulting in your personal fulfillment.
-Hopefully most babies receive this kind of love and care, but as you grow you become more complex and it becomes nearly impossible to know exactly what another wants.
+That another person would know you so well to see what you need and freely give it to you, resulting in your fulfillment.
+Hopefully, most babies receive this kind of love and care, but as you grow, you become more complex, and it becomes nearly impossible to know precisely what another wants.

 Alternative:

-7. ‘I should’ is the illusion of responsibility that masks fear of change
+7. ‘I should’ is the illusion of responsibility that masks a fear of change

 Fear of change is real, even when change would give you something much better than you currently have.
 Responsibility comes in many forms and one form is not masking the reality.
-When you focus on being responsible when it’s not necessary it seems honorable, but that dynamic is serving a different need.
-The reality is that it takes you further away from where you want to be in an effort to keep things the same.
+Focusing on being responsible when it’s not necessary seems honorable, but that dynamic serves a different need.
+The reality is that it takes you further away from where you want to be to keep things the same.
 Change takes courage.

 Alternative:

-Change, even when wanted is very difficult – it takes focused intentional effort.
+Change, even when wanted, is challenging – it takes focused, intentional effort.
 It’s easier to stay the same and do nothing.
 The price is that your hope fades a little bit every day that you’re stuck.
-When you tell yourself, ‘I should,’ it’s an attempt to accept responsibility, but the end result is being stuck.
-Effective responsibility is to put yourself out there and take the short-term risk, be a little uncomfortable, so that you can experience long-term fulfillment.
+When you tell yourself, ‘I should,’ it’s an attempt to accept responsibility, but the result is being stuck.
+Effective responsibility is putting yourself out there, taking short-term risks, and being a little uncomfortable to experience long-term fulfillment.

 Conclusion

-When you take the risk to move away from “I should” and step more fully into your life you get closer to what you really want.
+When you take the risk to move away from “I should” and step more fully into your life, you get closer to what you want.
 Action can lead you to growth in the direction your life needs to be.
-Life usually doesn’t guarantee happiness and fulfillment every day and at the same time, there are lots of wonderful days ahead.
+Life usually doesn’t guarantee happiness and fulfillment every day; at the same time, there are many beautiful days ahead.

 • 5 Ways to Stop Overthinking – Be in The Present Moment